 We already know that you can use marijuana to enhance your sex life if you take the right precautions.
-The miracle drug also relieves the symptoms of conditions like endometriosis, erectile dysfunction and PMS.
-To make sex and sexual health better for everyone, companies in the cannabis industry now sell “marijuana lube.”
+It may also relieve the symptoms of conditions like endometriosis, erectile dysfunction and PMS.
+Companies in the cannabis industry now sell “marijuana lube.”
 These sensual oils make quite a buzz in recreational cannabis states.
 Learn more about marijuana lubrication products for sex and if they fit your needs.

 How Does Marijuana Lube Work?

-Do you know how medical marijuana topicals work?
-You rub one of these lotions, creams or salves on the area of skin experiencing pain or inflammation.
+Medical marijuana topicals work by rubbing lotions, creams or salves on the area of skin experiencing pain or inflammation.
 The medicine then provides localized relief without impairment.
 It takes about 20 to 40 minutes for a topical to take effect.

-Applying marijuana lube involves similar steps.
+Applying marijuana lube involves similar steps according to the manufacturer.
 The product goes onto the vagina, where the user’s mucous membranes absorb it.
-Within 20 to 40 minutes, the user feels increased sensation and sensitivity in the area.
+Within 20 to 40 minutes, they claim the user feels increased sensation and sensitivity in the area.
 While most marijuana lube products contain THC, they don’t cause impairment.
 Cannabis lube only interacts with cannabinoid receptors in the local area, so the THC in it doesn’t interact with your brain.

 Cannabis Lube for Intercourse

-Marijuana lube enhances the benefits of combining cannabis with sex while minimizing the drawbacks.
-It makes sex better by:
+Marijuana lube may enhance the benefits of combining cannabis with sex while minimizing the drawbacks by:

-- Enhancing sex drive: CBD improves libido, so cannabis sex products with and without THC can increase your sex drive.
+Enhancing sex drive: CBD may improve libido, so cannabis sex products with and without THC can increase your sex drive.

-- Increasing sensation: The user feels the sexual experience more intensely.
+Increasing sensation: The user may feel the sexual experience more intensely.

-- Relaxing muscles and reducing discomfort: Partners who feel discomfort during sex can enjoy the experience more.
+Relaxing muscles and reducing discomfort: Partners who feel discomfort during sex may enjoy the experience more.